Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Experimental Results

 \subsection{Analysis}

 \paragraph{Correlation between Adaptive Weight and Context Noisiness}

 While other baselines rely on the fixed hyperparameter of weight $\alpha$, \ours\ and \cu$_{D}$ adjust $\alpha$ during the decoding step.
 It depends not only on the noisiness of the retrieved context but also on whether the model's parametric knowledge contains an answer to the given question.
-To exclude cases that are not directly related to the analysis of how weight is adjusted based on context quality, we use the same subsets, \textit{Known-noisy} and \textit{Unknown-gold}.
+To exclude cases that are not directly related to the analysis of how weight is adjusted based on context quality and the model's parametric knowledge, we use the same subsets, \textit{Known-noisy} and \textit{Unknown-gold}.

-Adaptive weights $\alpha_{\text{\ours}}$ and $\alpha_{\text{\cu}}$ are extracted at each decoding step and analyzed across three metrics: maximum, average, and the first within the sequence.
-As a metric, AUROC between $\alpha$ and the noisiness of the retrieved context is measured.
-AUROC of each $\alpha$ for {\scshape Llama 2-7B} is reported in Table \ref{table:ablation_alpha}, whereas for other models, it can be found in Appendix \ref{sec:appendix_auroc}.
+Adaptive weights $\alpha_{\text{\ours}}$ and $\alpha_{\text{\cu}}$ are extracted at each decoding step and analyzed across three metrics: maximum, average, and the first within the generated sequence.
+As an evaluation metric, the area under the receiver operator characteristic curve (AUROC) between $\alpha$ and the noisiness of the retrieved context is measured.
+AUROC of each $\alpha$ for {\scshape Llama 2-7B} is reported in Table \ref{table:ablation_alpha}.
 Under every metric and dataset, \ours\ demonstrates a higher AUROC compared to \cu$_{\text{D}}$.
 Aligned with our motivation, when the model is knowledgeable and presented with noisy context, $\alpha_{\text{\ours}}$ tends to be lower, emphasizing greater reliance on parametric knowledge.
 Conversely, when the model lacks knowledge and is provided with gold context, $\alpha_{\text{\ours}}$ is adjusted to prioritize reliance on the provided context.